In this post we walk through the most highly recommended oil to use in a Honda Accord!

 Comparison Table for 5W-20 Engine Oil – Full Synthetic

 The best type of oil to put in your engine depends on a number of factors.
-That is why I am writing this article, so you don’t have to!
+I spent a fair amount of time researching these factors, and I am writing this article, so you don’t have to!

 At the end of the day, there are mainly 2 things you need to think about when choosing the best oil for your vehicle: mileage and climate.
 Even though there are a host of other things to consider, such as how you drive, what your daily drive is like, or whether your vehicle has any known problems.
 I’m going to assume you are a ‘typical’ driver, you live in a climate with cold winters and fairly warm summers, and the car doesn’t have major issues.